 Step 4: Divide all of your PI values by the relative NC values in their respective lanes.

-In the end, never underestimate the power of getting quantitative – your real results might just surprise you.
+We hope this guide has helped you understand what you need to perform western blot quantification.
+In the end, never underestimate the power of quantitative analysis.
+Your real results and the conclusions you can draw from them might just surprise you.
 Good luck!